+The Template Data tab opens.

 - c.
 In the Template Data editor next to the Object List, right-click and select a macro.
 The options are as follows: - Insert Macro > takeid select this macro to generate a DataLinq Key based on the Take ID number.

+• Insert Macro > groupid - select this macro to generate a DataLinq Key based on the Group ID number.

+- Insert Macro > relid select this macro to generate a DataLinq Key value based on the Take ID value relative to the Group ID value. - Insert Macro > DataLinq Keys > DataLinq Key select this option to select a DataLinq Key and its value as the macro.

 This macro can be used as an equation.
-For example, if you have a Take ID number of 101 and want to access record 1 in the DataLinq, the takeid macro with an equation would be entered as <%takeid% 100>. - Insert Macro > groupid select this macro to generate a DataLinq Key based on the Group ID number.
-This macro can be used as an equation.
-For example, if you have a Group ID number of 101 and want to access record 1 in the DataLinq, the groupid macro with an equation would be entered as <%groupid% 100>. - Insert Macro > relid select this macro to generate a DataLinq Key value based on the Take ID value relative to the Group ID value. - Insert Macro > DataLinq Keys > DataLinq Key select this option to select a DataLinq Key and its value as the macro.

-This macro can be used as an equation.
-For example, if you have a DataLinq Key with a value of 20 and want to access record 30 in the DataLinq, the <DataLinq Key> macro with an equation would be entered as $<\DataLinq\ Key\Brace$ + 10>.
+For example, if you have a DataLinq Key with a value of 20 and want to access record 30 in the DataLinq, the DataLinq Key macro with an equation would be entered as % DataLing Key% + 10>.